 Acrylic Painting For Beginners On Canvas

-Although acrylics can be applied to many different surfaces such as paper, wood, plastic or even metal in
+Although the best acrylic paints can be applied to many different surfaces such as paper, wood, plastic or even metal in

 some cases, most artists choose to use canvas.
 Canvas is normally made out of either linen or cotton.
 A linen canvas is smoother, stiffer and stronger than a cotton canvas, but also comes at a higher price point.
 Therefore, the cotton canvas is the most popular amongst beginners due to its lower price and flexibility.